DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 ### Other Examples

-- If you are working on your bachelor’s thesis and are pressed for time, allow very little deviation and do focus on the source material relevant to your thesis.
+- If you are working on your bachelor's thesis and are pressed for time, allow very little deviation and do focus on the source material relevant to your thesis.
 - If you are a retired mechanical engineer who spends your well earned free Sundays in a forest barn with your Zettelkasten to work on a novel, allow as much deviation from the project as you wish.
 Enjoy your time!
-- If you are a nurse who wants to publish a small book on how to deal with the healthcare system, don’t stress so much to get focused work done.
+- If you are a nurse who wants to publish a small book on how to deal with the healthcare system, don't stress so much to get focused work done.
 You are doing so much for all of us already, you should enjoy the writing process and satisfy your intellectual curiosity, even if this slows down your progress.
 - If you are an ambitious type-A personality, allow room for deviation as much as you can endure.
 Your personality will ensure that you come back quite fast to the source material that is relevant for your project anyway.

-Whether you should work focussed or allow deviation isn’t much of an issue of the Zettelkasten Method but more an issue of circumstances in your general life.
+Whether you should work focused or allow deviation isn't much of an issue of the Zettelkasten Method but more an issue of circumstances in your general life.

 ### Reference